Sam Steiger: Legislative career

 As a congressman, Steiger continued his outspoken ways.
 During his first term he delivered a speech from the floor of the House claiming it is "an irrefutable fact of life that the elected official is regarded by those who elect him as capable of the most flagrant dishonor," and calling for a "code of ethics" which included "full disclosure of assets, liabilities, honorariums, etc., by members, their spouses, and staff members."
 Steiger would later claim a number of his colleagues were frequently drunk and that "there are members of Congress you wouldn't hire to wheel a wheelbarrow."

 As a result of these comments, Interior Secretary Stewart Udall, previously an Arizona congressman himself, labeled Steiger as "a bomb thrower".

-Steiger's voting record in the House was staunchly conservative, earning him, in 1974, a zero rating Americans for Democratic Action and a 100% rating from Americans for Constitutional Action.
+Steiger's voting record in the House was staunchly conservative, earning him, in 1974, a zero rating from Americans for Democratic Action and a 100% rating from Americans for Constitutional Action.
 Additionally, the congressman won a Distinguished Service Award from Americans for Constitutional Action for his "devotion to those fundamental principles of good government which serve to promote individual rights and responsibilities, a sound dollar, a growing economy, and a desire for victory over communist aggression."
 His opposition to legislation favored by conservationists earned him membership to the League of Conservation Voters's "Dirty Dozen" list.
 These efforts included Steiger's opposition to controls on strip mining and support of coal companies.

 Steiger was very popular at home.
 He only faced one close reelection contest, in 1974.
 That year, he only held onto office by 3,073 votes.
 He only survived due to a 3,291-vote margin in the district's share of Maricopa County, which had as many people as the rest of the district combined.
 A number of Republicans were either defeated or faced tight races due to voter anger at the Watergate scandal.